 A native of Santa Fe, NM, Carly grew up running around the vast south-western landscape and following around her ski-patroller Aunts around the mountain.
 As soon as she was old enough, she volunteered for the Santa Fe Adaptive Ski Program for four years.
 Pursuing her love for the outdoors and the South-West, she went to Colorado College and earned a B.A. in Environmental Science.
 Since moving to Silverton, Carly became an active member of San Juan County Search & Rescue and is an EMT with Silverton Medical Rescue.
 When not working as a spreadsheet maestro and registration dilettante for SAS, Carly spends her time nerding out about snow as a Pro-1 certified Avalanche Technician.
 In the summer she chases the melting snow as a hydrology research assistant at Mountain Studies Institute.

 Karin has spent the vast majority of her life learning, growing, and being humbled in the mountain environment.
-She began working professionally in the avalanche industry in 2003 and has spent the last 15 years as an outdoor educator, avalanche course instructor, technical guide, ski patroller and forecaster.
-Karin is a recreational avalanche course leader and a professional avalanche course instructor as well as a full-time ski guide.
+She began working professionally in the avalanche industry in 2002 and has spent the last 20 years as an outdoor educator, avalanche course instructor, technical guide, ski patroller and forecaster.
+Karin is a recreational avalanche course leader and a professional avalanche course leader as well as a full-time ski guide.
 She loves teaching custom courses designed around both the backcountry skiing and avalanche education needs of her guests.
 She is currently trained by the AMGA in the Ski and Alpine disciplines and is AMGA certified as a rock guide.
-Karin received her professional training in both Canada and the United States and is trained to the Pro Level 2 standard.
+Karin received her professional training in both Canada and the United States and is trained to the CAA Pro Level 2 standard and has attended the CAA Pro 3 seminar under Bruce Jamieson.
 She is a professional member of both the Canadian Avalanche Association and the American Avalanche Association.
-She grew up learning the craft of backcountry skiing and climbing in the Coast Mountains of British Columbia, worked throughout western North America, and now calls Crested Butte, CO home.
+She grew up learning the craft of backcountry skiing and climbing in the Coast Mountains of British Columbia, worked throughout western North America and now calls Blue River, CO home.